About Our Program

 As an economics major, you’ll learn the theories that help explain trends and numbers on paper.
 More importantly, you’ll hone the analysis, decision-making, and communication skills you’ll need to grapple with complex, real-world social and economic issues.
 Plus, you’ll have plenty of opportunities to practice solving them, and employers will appreciate your willingness to take initiative and pose creative solutions.

 Learning Experiences to Prepare for Your CareerWe'll empower you to mold our economics major to your interests and incorporate your experiences beyond the classroom.
-Apply what you learn to real-world scenarios through opportunities like the College Fed Challenge.
-As you further explore your major through faculty-mentored research or off-campus study, you’ll also tap into one of the nation’s top-ranked alumni networks.
-Our alumni are eager to answer your questions and help you understand just how far your degree can take you.
+Apply what you learn to real-world scenarios through opportunities like the College Fed Challenge and tap into one of the nation’s top-ranked alumni networks.

 The Federal Reserve Challenge